 17.1.
-FRUIT BEER
+Fruit Beer [BJCP 29A]

-See the Introduction to Specialty-Type Beer section for additional comments, particularly on evaluating the balance of added ingredients with the base beer.
+See the Introduction to Specialty-Type Beer section (AABC note: at the start of Category 18) for additional comments, particularly on evaluating the balance of added ingredients with the base beer.

 Overall Impression: A harmonious marriage of fruit and beer, but still recognizable as a beer.
 The fruit character should be evident but in balance with the beer, not so forward as to suggest an artificial product.